jcervantesortiz1/SNHU-Capstone/Enhancement One/README.md

 ## Overview
 The **Inventory Management App** is an Android mobile application developed to allow users to create and manage their inventory.
 It will send the users a notification when the amount of an item is low in stock, and a text message if an item is deleted.
 This project was originally developed as part of the **CS-360: Mobile Architect & Programming** course at SNHU.
 It reflects key software design and engineering principles.

-This repository documents the enhancements made to the app as part of **Category One Enhancement** for the **CS-499: Computer Science Capstone**.
+This repository documents the enhancements made to the app as part of **Category One Enhancement: Software Engineering and Design** for the **CS-499: Computer Science Capstone**.
 This enhancement aligns with the following course outcomes.

 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
 3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.